School of Geography & Sustainable Development

 An active community member

-I am currently Research Facilitator for Transition University of St Andrews working to better embed sustainability initiatives (led by Transition) and ensure greater cross over between action and research.
+I work with Transition University of St Andrews to better embed sustainability initiatives at the University and ensure greater cross over between action and research, including a stronger link with the School of Geography and Sustainable Development.
 If you have any ideas for collaborative projects with Transition please get in touch!

 Being active in practical sustainability projects, I helped set up a Transition Initiative in St Andrews in 2011.
 I was coordinator for two years (Oct 2010- May 2012) and I am still a member of the Steering Group.
 Through my involvement with this Transition Initiative I have been lead and co-author on numerous successful funding bids as well as a member of multiple interview panels.
-From 2012-2016 I focused on a local bike project, which I co-founded and coordinate, to create a rental scheme and offer free classes on bicycle maintenance.
+From 2012-2016 I focused on a local bike project, which I founded and coordinated, to create a rental scheme and offer free classes on bicycle maintenance.
+My most recent 'pet project' is marketing and distributing flour for Scotland's smallest flour mill (get in touch if you want to try it!)

 I have been active at the University in other capacities beyond research.
 I was PG representative for my department (2014-2015), a tutor in the Sustainable Development programme (2013-2015) and an Assistant Warden at the University’s largest hall of residence (2013-2016).
 I have organised a Sustainable Development seminar series (2011) with over 12 presenters and some interactive formats (fish bowl, world cafe) and set up a 'writing group' (following from #AcWriMo and #SUWTuesdays) where we work for two hours regularly writing in the same room as a way to protect writing time and keep up to date on what our colleagues are working on (2014).